mahdifal/nyt/README.md

 ### Thanks

-Thank you for this opportunity and I hope to join your team soon :) here are my <mehdi.kindly@gmail.com> and [website](https://www.mahdifalamarzi.info).
+Thank you for your consideration please give me feedback :) here are my <mehdi.kindly@gmail.com> and [website](https://www.mahdifalamarzi.info).